Perturbative gadgets for gate-based quantum computing: Non-recursive constructions without subspace restrictions: On the trade-offs in using perturbative gadgets for practical applications

 \section{On the trade-offs in using perturbative gadgets for practical applications}

 Perturbative gadgets have been a useful tool in complexity theory, in particular in the study of the QMA-completeness of the local Hamiltonian problem~\cite{kempeComplexityLocalHamiltonian2006, oliveiraComplexityQuantumSpin2008a}.
 These successes and the locality-reducing property encourage us to look for practical applications of these kinds of gadgets outside of the world of complexity-theoretic analyses.
 The first candidate is adiabatic computing and analog quantum simulation~\cite{biamonteRealizableHamiltoniansUniversal2008, bravyiQuantumSimulationManyBody2008, cubittUniversalHamiltonians2018, harleyGoingGadgetsImportance2023}.
 Due to the limitations of experimental setups to implement few-body couplings, these simulations could benefit from the locality reduction to effectively study many-body Hamiltonians while physically implementing few-body interactions.
 Unfortunately, the large differences in coupling strengths pose a challenge for experimental realizations~\cite{bravyiQuantumSimulationManyBody2008, bauschGadgets2020, harleyGoingGadgetsImportance2023}.
-In this section, we look at two other fields that could benefit from the properties of the Hamiltonians generated by perturbative gadgets, where gadgets might lead to improvements, and how the aforementioned scalings result in necessary trade-offs, that are usually unfavorable.
-First, we look at the issue of cost-function-dependent barren plateaus in variational quantum algorithms.
-Then, we consider the readout problem in variational quantum algorithms.
+Having lifted the restriction to subspaces in the gadget construction limiting previous proposals, we can now turn towards gate-based quantum computing in the search for potential applications, an area that was previously not readily accessible.
+In the following, we look at four specific settings that could benefit from perturbative gadgets and discuss the accompanying trade-offs, which are usually unfavorable.
+While we set the stage for the potential application of our gadgets to these settings, we leave the detailed study of these applications to future work.

+We start with variational quantum algorithms and discuss the issue of cost-function-dependent barren plateaus and the readout problem, before noting the impact of the locality of the measurement operator on measurement noise.
+Afterward, we discuss possible applications in phase estimation and time evolution for restricted hardware settings.